-- Prompt recognition of adverse events and appropriate treatment are essential to minimise life-threatening complications. - ◆ Corticosteroids with or without additional immunosuppressive therapy may be required for the management of severe irARs.
+- Prompt recognition of adverse events and appropriate treatment are essential to minimise life-threatening complications.1 - ◆ Corticosteroids with or without additional immunosuppressive therapy may be required for the management of severe irARs.
 If immunosuppression with corticosteroids is used to treat an adverse reaction, a taper of at least one month duration should be initiated upon improvement1, as rapid tapering may lead to worsening or recurrence of the adverse reaction1.
 Non-corticosteroid immunosuppressive therapy should be added if there is worsening or no improvement despite corticosteroid use.
 Nivolumab or nivolumab in combination with ipilimumab should not be resumed while the patient is receiving immunosuppressive doses of corticosteroids or other immunosuppressive therapy.
 Prophylactic antibiotics should be used to prevent opportunistic infections in patients receiving immunosuppressive therapy.1 - Atypical responses (i.e., an initial transient increase in tumour size or small new lesions within the first few months followed by tumour shrinkage) have been observed.
-It is recommended to continue treatment with nivolumab for clinically stable patients with initial evidence of disease progression until disease progression is confirmed. - Patients should be monitored continuously (at least up to 5 months after the last dose) as an adverse reaction with nivolumab or nivolumab in combination with ipilimumab may occur at any time during or after discontinuation of therapy. - ◆ Please refer to the nivolumab SmPC (and ipilimumab SmPC if you are using combination therapy) for guidelines on treatment.
+It is recommended to continue treatment with nivolumab for clinically stable patients with initial evidence of disease progression until disease progression is confirmed.1 - Patients should be monitored continuously (at least up to 5 months after the last dose) as an adverse reaction with nivolumab or nivolumab in combination with ipilimumab may occur at any time during or after discontinuation of therapy. - ◆ Please refer to the nivolumab SmPC (and ipilimumab SmPC if you are using combination therapy) for guidelines on treatment.
 When nivolumab is administered in combination with ipilimumab, if either agent is withheld, the other agent should also be withheld.
-If dosing is resumed after a delay, either nivolumab monotherapy or the combination treatment may be resumed based on the evaluation of the individual patient. - ♦ In addition to the treatment modifications in the following tables, treatment with nivolumab or nivolumab in combination with ipilimumab must be permanently discontinued for1: - Any Grade 3 irAR that recurs - Any Grade 4 irAR - At first onset of Grade 3 irARs: pneumonitis, diarrhoea/colitis (combination treatment only), elevation in AST/ALT/bilirubin, adrenal insufficiency, or myocarditis - Any Grade 2 or 3 irAR that persists despite treatment modification - Inability to reduce corticosteroid dose to 10 mg prednisone or equivalent per day
+If dosing is resumed after a delay, either nivolumab monotherapy or the combination treatment may be resumed based on the evaluation of the individual patient.1 - ♦ In addition to the treatment modifications in the following tables, treatment with nivolumab or nivolumab in combination with ipilimumab must be permanently discontinued for1: - Any Grade 3 irAR that recurs - Any Grade 4 irAR - First onset of these Grade 3 irARs: pneumonitis, elevation in AST/ALT/bilirubin, adrenal insufficiency, or myocarditis - First onset of Grade 3 diarrhoea/colitis with combination nivolumab and ipilimumab treatment or during the monotherapy phase of nivolumab following combination treatment - Any Grade 2 or 3 irAR that persists despite treatment modification - Inability to reduce corticosteroid dose to 10 mg prednisone or equivalent per day v11.1 EU 07DECEMBER2018